ThomasPf/Tor-Bandwidth-Fingerprinting/Readme.md

 ### Single Experiment Directory structure:
 	classic shadow config structure with shadow.data and shadow.log for generated outputs
 	+ extracted_results/setup as a target for the extracted csv files // stats.py as it is currently searches for directories named setup, so this is a quick workaround, though not optimal, we might want to change this.
+There is an existing workaround which is easy to use, but requires 5 min of extra reading